By Oluyemisi Bolonduro ‘23

 Now to connect to my rooyaalllssss, listed in my fave order!

-- Tiana: Melanated and educated (see my post on being Black in Claremont for context).
+- Tiana: Melanated and educated.
 Apart from the fact that she’s a frog for 94.7% of the movie and there’s little to no acknowledgement of the bootstrap theory (s/o Gender and Women Studies for this whole discussion) … Tiana was the first representation I saw of me in Disney.
 Translating that in the context of Claremont… Black is beautiful (u should know!!!), but Claremont is the first place I’ve been where people were actively telling me that and lifting me up.

 - Mulan: Of the many things I admire about Mulan, one of them is the way she challenges gender roles.
 I think I did more of that in college than I did in high school, just because I didn’t feel as restricted by social scripts.
 Also, I’ll Make a Man Out of You reminds me of running track (one of my main activities) because of the determination one needs to train and improve in competitions.